|

-My beer and I watched them with amusement,
+My beer and I watched them with amusement,then admiration and

 finally with something close to reverence.